How to Build a DIY Compost Bin For Rich Amendments

 Prepare for your build by getting the supplies.

 Bay composting usually consists of any number of compost bays that are attached and separate the heft and sometimes type of compost or material.
-In Jacques and Kevin’s plans, they created a 5-bay system.
+In Jacques and Kevin’s plans, they created a five-bay system.
 You can build just one bay, or even ten if that works best for your situation.

 Advantages of Bay Composting

 Any DIY project offers some adaptability to the existing circumstances.
-With a set of compost bins, you can decide how you want to use them.
-You could use 2 to separate the brown matter you’ve collected from the active compost pile, or you can have three where you test out different types of composting.
+With a set of DIY compost bins, you can decide how you want to use them.
+You could use two to separate the brown matter you’ve collected from the active compost pile, or you can have three where you test out different types of composting.

 How Is Bay Composting Different Than Other Methods?